 - Provide different bitmap drawables for different screen densities

 By default, Android scales your bitmap drawables (

 .9.pngfiles) so that they render at the appropriate physical size on each device.
 For example, if your application provides bitmap drawables only for the baseline, medium screen density (mdpi), then the system scales them up when on a high-density screen, and scales them down when on a low-density screen.
 This scaling can cause artifacts in the bitmaps.
 To ensure your bitmaps look their best, you should include alternative versions at different resolutions for different screen densities.

-The configuration qualifiers you can use for density-specific resources are
+The configuration qualifiers (described in detail below) that you can use for density-specific resources are

 The size and density configuration qualifiers correspond to the generalized sizes and densities described in Range of screens supported, above.

 Note: If you're not familiar with configuration qualifiers and how the system uses them to apply alternative resources, read Providing Alternative Resources for more information.

 At runtime, the system ensures the best possible display on the current screen with the following procedure for any given resource:

 - The system uses the appropriate alternative resource

 Based on the size and density of the current screen, the system uses any size- and density-specific resource provided in your application.
 For example, if the device has a high-density screen and the application requests a drawable resource, the system looks for a drawable resource directory that best matches the device configuration.
 Depending on the other alternative resources available, a resource directory with the